Spain soccer head won't resign for kissing player at World Cup. Team won’t play until he goes

 "I believe that no person in any workplace should be the victim of this type of nonconsensual behavior,” she added.

 Hermoso also accused the federation of pressuring her and her family to speak out in Rubiales' defense.
-The federation denied this in response to a question from The Associated Press.
+The federation previously denied a report that it forced her to make a statement downplaying the kiss shortly after it happened.

-The FUTPRO statement signed by Hermoso, her 22 teammates, and 58 other Spanish players said they would no longer play for Spain “if the present leadership remains in charge.”
+The FUTPRO statement signed by Hermoso, her 22 teammates, and more than 50 other Spanish players said they would no longer play for Spain “if the present leadership remains in charge.”

 Rubiales said he would defend his honor in court against politicians, including two ministers, who called his kiss an act of sexual violence.
 One of them was acting Deputy Prime Minister Yolanda Díaz, who urged the government to take “urgent measures.”